 Need help settling into university life and Sheffield culture?
 Feeling homesick?
 Or simply want to find out about social activities to make friends and have fun?
 As a new international or European student, you'll be automatically signed up to the scheme.

 We will match you with someone who’s been a new student and understands what it’s like to start at a new place.
 You can share your aspirations and concerns with your mentor.
 They'll be from a different country, which is an opportunity to discuss cultural differences and broaden your knowledge of the world.

 Are you a returning student, who has adapted well to university life?
 Perhaps you have taken part in extracurricular activities alongside your studies?
 As a mentor you will help a new student feel at home by creating a friendly environment for them to discuss their hopes and worries.
 You will pass on your knowledge of university services and the local area, to help them integrate into the community.

 You will be allocated a Super Mentor and a mentoring group, with whom you can discuss challenges and share advice during your time on the scheme.
 Your group will be made up of different nationalities which enables you to gain a wide range of perspectives.

 Have you taken part in Culture Connect before?
 We are looking for Super Mentors to support and monitor new members, organise social events for mentoring groups, and help with training.

 How to apply

-The scheme runs during September-April (semester one and two), and over the summer.
+The scheme runs during October - April (semester one and two).

-Applications are now open to become a mentor in semester one and two.
-The deadline to apply is Sunday 29 September 2019.
-You’ll complete online training and be invited to the next available induction seminar, in order to understand the scheme structure and your role.
+Applications to become a mentor for October 2021 are open now.
+The deadline to apply as a mentor is Sunday 3 October.
+Once you apply, you’ll need to complete online training and attend an induction, in order to understand the scheme structure and your role.

 For more information email CultureConnect@shu.ac.uk